sentrysoftware/metricshub/metricshub-doc/src/site/markdown/prometheus/prometheus.md

         resource_to_telemetry_conversion:
           enabled: true
     ```
-3. Finally, declare the exporter in the pipeline section of **otel/otel-config.yaml**:
+3. Declare the exporter in the pipeline section of **otel/otel-config.yaml**:

     ```yaml
     service: